Advances & Innovations in Cardiovascular Care Virtual Symposium

 Intended Audience

-This conference is designed to provide an update in the diagnosis and evidence-based management of cardiovascular disease for primary care providers.
+This conference is designed to provide an update on the diagnosis and evidence-based management of cardiovascular disease for primary care providers.
 Emphasis will be placed on building primary care-based skills and recognizing when to treat and when to refer.
-Others that will find this program valuable include medical specialists, advanced practice providers, registered nurses, cardiovascular fellows, residents, medical and nursing students, and other allied healthcare professionals who would like to increase their knowledge base regarding cardiovascular disease.
+Others who find this program valuable include medical specialists, advanced practice providers, registered nurses, cardiovascular fellows, residents, medical and nursing students, and other allied healthcare professionals who would like to increase their knowledge base regarding cardiovascular disease.

 Elements of Competence